YiningJenny/Computational-Thinking-Blog/Week16.md

-# I consider Victoria Modesta too be a Transhuman artist.
+# I consider Victoria Modesta to be a Transhuman artist.

 Firstly, her music video "Prototype" features several elements of transhumanism, the belief in using technology to enhance human abilities and experience.
 Evidence as below: